 But then I started getting restless, frustrated, and burnt out.
 Going into work each day became a chore - something I dreaded.
 My dread became resentment, and seeped into my personal life.

 When it came down to it, I was pretty miserable.

-It took some time, a lot of work, and plenty of set-backs, but I was able to find my way back to working as a mental health and career counselor in my own private practice.
-Now I am doing work that I genuinely love.
-It's work that allows me to tap into my natural strengths and be who I am.
+It took a lot of time, a lot of work, and plenty of set-backs, but I was able to find my way back to working as a mental health and career counselor in my own private practice.
+Now I'm doing work I genuinely love.
+It's work that allows me to tap into my natural strengths and to be who I am.